open-socialism/open-socialism-site/introduction.md

 #### Contrasts

 In newer systems self interest sometimes cooincides with the good of the group but often does not.
-Companies and their employees will sometimes provide value when they need to but will equally manipulate consumers to their own advantage.
-The extreme level this can go to is environmental destruction for short term gain.
+Making money often involves manipulating others or exploiting the weak.
+The more money one accumulates the less their labor seems to benefit others.

+### The Tribal Model Conclusion

+Reasonable wealth and power inequality based on merit is OK and humans naturally organise this way.
+Accumulation beyond this is counter productive and leads to extreme power centralisation and corruption.

+A key metric of a society is to what degree does self interested behaviour cooincide with the good of the group.
+A more deliberate and organised society, focused on the greater good, like the tribal model may be possible.

+It's also worth noting that we often overstate the selfish nature of humans.
+Humans are social cooperative animals who live in groups.
+Societal systems based on cooperation are not alien to us.